radleigh123/OBSIDIAN-Main-Hub-Public/BackOffice/BSIT/1YEAR/11SEM/WEBDEV11/WEBDEVPRELIM1.md

 3. Your query is processed and pushed to your [ISP](ISP.md) which connects to several servers that store and send data:
 	- [**DNS** (Domain Server Server)](DNS.md)
-		- Next, your browser looks up the [IP](IP.md) address for the domain name you typed into your search engine through DNS.
+		- Next, your browser looks up the [Internet Protocol](Internet%20Protocol.md) address for the domain name you typed into your search engine through DNS.
 	- [**NAP** (Network Access Protection)](NAP.md)

-4. Your browser sends a HTTP request to the target server to send a copy of the website to the client using [TCP](TCP.md)/[IP](IP.md).
+4. Your browser sends a HTTP request to the target server to send a copy of the website to the client using [TCP](TCP.md)/[Internet Protocol](Internet%20Protocol.md).
 	- [**HTTP** (Hypertext Transfer Protocol)](HTTP.md)
 	- [**HTTPS** (Hypertext Transfer Protocol Secure)](HTTPS.md)